ANEW Staff

 In addition to her work in education, Amanda has 13 years of experience in outreach and admissions for a federal pre-apprenticeship training program.
 This role involves serving underserved populations, providing essential pathways to independence, and helping individuals realize their potential through skill-building and workforce development opportunities.
 With a deep commitment to both education and social impact, Amanda strives to make a meaningful difference in the lives of others, guiding them toward brighter futures.

-Outside of work, Amanda enjoys refurbishing and repurposing anything old, going to estate sales, and trying new restaurants.
+Outside of work, Amanda enjoys refurbishing and repurposing furniture, going to estate sales, and trying new restaurants.

 Career Exploration Program Manager